xichen1/typst-resume/main.typ

 == Project Experience
 #chiline()

+*Stochastic Bayesian Refinement Network [Python, PyTorch, Object Segmentation & Deep Learning]* #h(1fr) 2022/12 -- 2023/04 \
+- Co-authored a research paper focused on moving object detection in videos using deep learning techniques.
+Implemented a novel Bayesian refinement network, improving the precision of object detection.
+Devised and executed an ablation study to evaluate the contributions of model components, affirming the robustness of the proposed approach.
+Paper is currently on #link("https://arxiv.org/abs/2304.09949")[arXiv:2304.09949].

-*FDCNN 2.0 [Python, PyTorch, XAI & Deep Learning]* #h(1fr) 2022/09 -- 2022/12 \
+*Feature-Guided CNN 2.0 [Python, PyTorch, XAI & Deep Learning]* #h(1fr) 2022/09 -- 2022/12 \
 - Implemented a new method to improve Feature-Guided CNN for MRI denoising and registration using Explainable AI loss.

-*PyMigBenchWeb [Python, Django, JavaScript, React, Git & PostgreSQL]* #h(1fr) 2022/09 -- 2022/12 \
-- Developed website enabling querying, dataset visualization and benchmarking based on Python library migration research.

 *i-Connect [Python, Django, JavaScript, React & Git]* #h(1fr) 2021/09 -- 2021/12 \
 - Developed social media application to allow users to create and engage with posts through likes, follows and shares; connected service and data to 3 external groups and applied agile practices to fulfill the development process.